ART THERAPY WITH JOANNE

 Joanne adapts a person centered approach to her practice placing emphasis on the importance of the individual.

-Joanne also supports adults with ASD in managing their mental health and over all well-being through the creative process.
+Joanne also supports autistic adults in managing their mental health and over all well-being through the creative process.
 Helping individuals work through feelings of depression, isolation, high levels of anxiety and other mental health difficulties, Joanne provides a supportive confidential space to work through how to manage those feelings through using art media.

 "The expressive arts therapies emphasize senses, feeling and non-verbal communication, establishing a different type of attunement between the practitioner and the individual or group less dependent on words"